CEOP: Child Exploitation and Online Protection Command

 Maths

 At Lark Hill, we work hard from day one to try and instil in our children a sense of enjoyment and curiosity about maths.
-We want our learners to be engaged, independent problem solvers who apply themselves with resilience to their learning.
-We work collaboratively and support one another to develop our understanding.
-When we find things difficult, we know there are things in the classroom to help us out such as the equipment, the working wall, our books and our buddies.
-We ask our teacher for help when we have first tried to find our own way.
+We want our learners to be engaged, independent problem solvers who apply themselves with resilience to their learning; work collaboratively and support one another to develop their understanding; and, when they find things difficult, know there are things in the classroom to help such as the equipment, the working wall, our books and our buddies.
+Children are encouraged to try to solve problems themselves or in partnership, before asking a teacher.

 Mathematics at Lark Hill